jacob-pwnd/bellabeat_case_study/README.md

 Looking at FitBit Fitness Tracker data to identify smart device growth opportunities for BellaBeat, a mostly defunct company.

-Video documenting analysis will be available on 4/27 at 9:45am ET

 [![Watch the video](https://img.youtube.com/vi/sx3bSGaKHxM/maxresdefault.jpg)](https://youtu.be/sx3bSGaKHxM)

 ### [Watch Analysis on YouTube](https://youtu.be/sx3bSGaKHxM)